AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-observation-ncspp-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Observation](http://hl7.org/fhir/R4/observation.html) that are supported.

-This profile is designed to set a core Observation standard for:
+This profile is designed to set an Observation standard for:
 * Query for a national bowel cancer screening program participation observation for a patient
 * Query for a national cervical cancer screening program participation observation for a patient
 * Record or update a national bowel cancer screening program participation observation for a patient